Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 1

 Nuggets Performance Insights

-- With 115.8 points per game on offense, Denver ranks 12th in the NBA.
-On defense, it surrenders 112.5 points per contest, which ranks eighth in the league.
+- With 115.8 points per game on offense, Denver is 12th in the NBA.
+On defense, it allows 112.5 points per contest, which ranks eighth in the league.

-- The Nuggets have been one of the best teams in the league in terms of assists, as they are collecting 28.9 per game (second-best in NBA).
+- The Nuggets have been tallying plenty of assists in 2022-23, ranking second-best in the NBA with 28.9 dimes per game.

 Lakers Performance Insights

-- This season the Lakers are ranked 15th in the league in assists at 25.3 per game.
+- This season the Lakers are ranked 15th in the NBA in assists at 25.3 per game.

-- Los Angeles attempts 35.1% percent of its shots from behind the 3-point line, and 25.2% of its made baskets are from there.
+- Los Angeles attempts 35.1% percent of its shots from beyond the arc, and 25.2% of its made shots are from there.
 Inside the 3-point line, it attempts 64.9% of its shots, with 74.8% of its makes coming from there.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.